 We also suggest you don’t rely too much on camp site reviews.
 Also, don’t believe bigger is always better.
 Often in the larger campgrounds the actual sites were small and expensive.
 Look for smaller, locally run campsites, or look for free campsites.

-Europe also has an extensive network of Aires, which are basic stops for campervans.
-They typically have a waste dump point, fresh water and toilets.
+Europe has an extensive network of Aires.
+They cannot be booked in advance and typically have a waste dump point, fresh water and toilets.
 Sometimes they have electricity hookups and showers.

 Note that free camping is illegal in some countries (such as Croatia) and in others they make it hard to find a place to stop (such as Italy).
 Some countries allow it in the off season but not through summer.
 Take a look, give it a go and see what works for you.

-Our best tip when you are coming up with Europe road trip itinerary ideas is don’t plan too much.
+Our best tip when you are planning your road trip by campervan in Europe is not to book too much.
 Resist the temptation to book anything in advance!

 We found that if we arrived at a campground by mid-afternoon we always found a site.